You know what they say: by failing to prepare, you are preparing to fail.

 But is it enough for a real-world scenario where you’re hunkering down or bugging in?
 Not quite.
 In fact, it barely scratches the surface.

-So, when beginning to prep, stockpile at least two weeks of supplies at home.
+So, when you begin prepping, stockpile at least two weeks of supplies at home.
 Then slowly build it up to a month’s worth of supplies, then to a 3-month stockpile, and so on.

 Prepare for Three Days on the Road